 One of the most unusual fruits that grow in Brazil is the jabuticaba (zha-bu-chee-KAH-bah).
-This dark purple fruit looks like a perfectly round grape, but it is not eaten like a grape.
-Jabuticaba has a thick skin that is not eaten.
-Instead, it is eaten by piercing the skin with your teeth, pushing the inside of the fruit into your mouth, and then spitting out the small seed.
+This dark purple fruit looks like a perfectly round grape, but rather than eating the thick skin, you'll pierce it with your teeth, pushing the inside of the fruit into your mouth and spitting out the small seed.

-Atemoia (ah-teh-MOY-ah) is a delicious fruit that is found in some outdoor markets in Brazil, often for a higher price than other typical fruits, even four reais per fruit.
+Atemoia (ah-teh-MOY-ah) is a delicious fruit available in some outdoor markets in Brazil, often for a higher price than other typical fruits.

 Passionfruit, called maracujá (mah-rah-ku-ZHAH) in Portuguese, has two varieties: sweet (doce) and sour (azedo).
 In most cases, you'll want to go with the sweet ones.
-Eating them is simple; just cut the fruit in half and scoop out the juice and seeds and eat them.Continue to 6 of 8 below.
+Enjoying them is simple; just cut the fruit in half to scoop out the edible juice and seeds.

-Guava, or goiaba (goy-AH-bah), is one of the most common fruits in Brazil.
-It can be found in outdoor markets, grocery stores, and even sold on street corners.
-Two main varieties exist--goiaba branca (white) and goiaba vermelha (red); the red one is my preference.
-Guavas are available year-round in Brazil.
+Guava, or goiaba (goy-AH-bah), is one of the most common fruits in Brazil, found year-round in outdoor markets, grocery stores, and even on street corners.
+Two main varieties exist—goiaba branca (white) and goiaba vermelha (red).

-Goiaba can be eaten in a few ways.
-After washing it, you can slice it into rounds or simply eat it like an apple by biting into the rind and fruit.
-You can also cut it in half and scoop the red or white fruit out of the rind.
-The seeds are edible.
+You can slice it into rounds or eat it like an apple by biting into the rind and fruit.
+Another way is to cut it in half and scoop the red or white portions out of the rind, savoring the edible seeds.

 The Best Bananas

 Bananas in Brazil are special.
-First, there are many varieties to choose from.
-Second, they are inexpensive and easy to find.
-Most important, they are delicious, especially banana-maçã, or apple–banana.
+The many inexpensive varieties are easy to find and delicious, especially banana-maçã, or apple–banana.

-Banana-maçã is a small banana that is eaten when the skin is completely yellow and starting to turn brown in spots.
-It should be soft; if it is at all hard, it will leave a strange texture on your lips and tongue, and Brazilians will call bananas that are not ready "verde."
+Banana-maçã is a small fruit eaten when the skin is completely yellow and starting to turn brown in spots.
+It should be soft; if the banana is at all hard, it will leave a strange texture on your lips and tongue.
+Brazilians call bananas that are not ready "verde (green)."
 The flavor is sweet and somewhat reminiscent of an apple.
 They are purchased in clusters and are slightly more expensive than other varieties of bananas.